edsonayllon/Short-BEX/ServerStructure.md

 What this wants, principle + interest is returned to all lenders.

-1. Determine total principle + interest (total to lender)
+1. Determine total principle + interest (total to lender) Equation is: total owed = principle(1 + 0.06 * time passed/1 year)
-2. Convert required stable coin for total to lender
+2. Convert required stable coin for total owed to lender(s)
 3. Send total to lender distributed all lenders distributed by each's contribution ratio
 4. calculate difference using initial position price - current price
+5. Return a success message along with difference calculated

 The position status is changed from open to closed for this position in the user's position array.